-(1) Fossil fuel sector: Long-term corporate loan SBTs shall cover 95 percent of long-term lending to fossil fuel companies.
-In the context of this project, coal companies are defined as companies with greater than 5 percent of revenues from coal mining, coal exploration and drilling, coal mining services, coal processing, coal trading, coal transport and logistics, coal equipment manufacturing, operations and maintenance (O&M) services, engineering, procurement and construction (EPC) services, transmission and distribution of coal-fired electricity, coal to liquids (Ctlg) and coal to gas (CtG).35 Oil and gas companies are defined as companies that derive a maximum of 30 percent of revenues from the exploration, extraction, refining, transportation and distribution, storage, retailing, marketing, trading, or power, heat, or cooling production from oil and gas.
-36
+- Fossil fuel sector: Long-term corporate loan SBTs shall cover 95 percent of long-term lending to fossil fuel companies.
+In the context of this project, coal companies are defined as companies with greater than 5 percent of revenues from thermal coal mining, exploration and drilling, mining services, processing, trading, transport and logistics, equipment manufacturing, operations, and maintenance (O&M) services, engineering, procurement and construction (EPC) services, transmission and distribution of coal-fired electricity, coal to liquids (Ctlg) and coal to gas (CtG).38 Oil and gas companies are defined as companies that derive more than 30 percent of revenues from the exploration, extraction, refining, transportation and distribution, storage, retailing, marketing, trading, or power, heat, or cooling production from oil and gas.
+39